neelsg/lithium/docs/spec.md

     {name} interface:
         {signatures of methods required}

+Any concrete type can also be used as an iterface where the signatures will then be the same as what the type provides.
+This can be used to provide a default implementation for an interface.

 ### type.any

 `type.any` is an interface that contains no methods or properties at all and can